-and be responsible for:
+and will be responsible for:

-- Contributing to the development of the project brief, if required - Assessment of proposals and grants that relate to Public Art - Cross departmental updates on projects and incidents that relate to Public Art
+- Determining potential public art sites, if required. - Contributing to the development of the project brief, if required - Providing recommendations to council on public art submissions. - Cross departmental updates on projects and other matters that relate to public art.

-The membership and responsibilities of this Working Group demonstrates Council's commitment to well-planned and sustainable public art.
+The membership and responsibilities of this Working Group demonstrates council's commitment to well-planned and sustainable public art.

-3.3.2.2 Public Art Advisory Group
+3.3.2.2 Public Art Reference Group

-The Public Art Advisory Group will be a community led body that advises and assesses on Public Art in the Shire.
-The Public Art Advisory Group's first meeting of the year will be to establish and endorse the Terms of Reference for the Group.
+The Public Art Reference Group (PARG) will be a council led body that reviews and makes recommendations to council about public art submissions across the shire.
+The Public Art Reference Group's first meeting will be to establish and endorse the Terms of Reference for the group.
 Terms of reference must include:

-- The Public Art Advisory Group will comprise members with a wide range of professional and community art expertise, especially in the area of public art, art curatorship, architecture and design. - The Chair of the Advisory Group must be a member of the community. - Relevant Council officers such as engineers, planning, heritage, arts and tourism will be co-opted as required.
-The Public Art Advisory Group will have representation across the Shire and be appointed through expressions of interest to Council. - The selection of the Panel will be made by Council officers.
-Selection will be based on relevant expertise, geographic representation across the Shire, and diversity of culture, gender and age. - A minimum of 2 people from within Council and a minimum of 4 external people will form the Panel.
-Members are to be selected from communities or groups involved with the specific project. - Membership of the PAAG will expire after one year and require a re-application. - Members must have the appropriate skills and time to fulfil their role.
+- The PARG will comprise members with a wide range of professional and community art expertise, especially in public art, art curatorship, architecture and design. - The chair of the PARG must be a member of council. - Relevant council officers such as engineers, planning, heritage, arts and tourism will be invited as required.
+The PARG will have representation across the shire and be appointed through expressions of interest to council. - The selection of PARG community members will be made by council officers.
+Selection will be based on relevant expertise, geographic representation across the shire, and diversity of culture, gender and age. - A minimum of 2 people from within Council and a minimum of 4 external people will form the Panel. - Membership of the PARG will expire after one year and require a re-application. - Members must have the appropriate skills and time to fulfil their role.

-The Public Art Advisory Group will be responsible for
+The PARG will be responsible for